Cebion/trigger-rally_pm/doc/README.txt

 Use any tool that saves .png or .jpg images, for example GIMP and Inkscape.

 You will need to create a heightmap, color map and need to assign coordinates.
-You can create optional foliage and hud-map image files.
+You can create optional foliage, hud-map, road-map, terrain-map image files.

 View existing .level files in data/maps or data/plugins/ to learn.